Earthquakes on April 2, 2026

 10.0 km---✓ ReviewedUSGS →

-On April 2, 2026 at 19:35 UTC, a magnitude 4.3 earthquake struck 35 km SSE of Finike, Turkey.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 35.995°, 30.284°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.3 earthquake 35 km SSE of Finike, Turkey with origin time 19:35 UTC on April 2, 2026.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 35.995°N, 30.284°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02